al-ula/small_uid-ts/README.md

 resulting fragmentation in databases indexes.

 Using [ULIDs](https://github.com/ulid/spec) is generally a very good alternative, solving most of UUID flaws.
+But, ULID's u128 bit length is too long for many databases if you want to use its sortable feature.

 Twitter's Snowflake is another option if you want to generate roughly sortable uid.
 But, Snowflake is not using random numbers instead it used machine id to